 Support for IPsec acceleration

-The following restrictions apply on the firewall:
+The following restrictions apply to the firewall:

 - Doesn't support IPsec acceleration over VLAN and wireless interfaces.